 Automated Scan Detection and Reporting

 Some sites are utilizing automated methods for both detecting and reporting scans and probes.
-This provides CIRC with valuable data without undue burden on the site.
+This provides JC3 with valuable data without undue burden on the site.
 If you are interested in using an automated tool, send e-mail to email@example.com.

 Incidents Involving Classified Computer Systems